ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The JDK Flow API

 The JDK has supported the Reactive Streams specification since version 9 in the form of the Flow API.
 The [Flow](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/Flow.html) class contains nested static interfaces Publisher, Subscriber, Subscription, Processor, which are 100% semantically equivalent to their respective Reactive Streams counterparts.
-The Reactive Streams specification contains the [FlowAdapters](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java9/org/reactivestreams/FlowAdapters.java) class, which is a bridge between the Reactive Streams API in the _org.reactivestreams_ package and the JDK Flow API in the _java.util.concurrent.Flow_ class.
-The only implementation of the Reactive Streams specification that JDK provides so far is the [SubmissionPublisher](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/SubmissionPublisher.html) class that implements the Flow.Publisher interface.
+The Reactive Streams specification contains the [FlowAdapters](https://github.com/reactive-streams/reactive-streams-jvm/blob/master/api/src/main/java9/org/reactivestreams/FlowAdapters.java) class, which is a bridge between the Reactive Streams API (the _org.reactivestreams_ package) and the JDK Flow API (the _java.util.concurrent.Flow_ class).
+The only implementation of the Reactive Streams specification that JDK provides so far is the [SubmissionPublisher](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/SubmissionPublisher.html) class that implements the Publisher interface.

 ## Code examples